Trade Execution Flow as the Underlying Source of Market Dynamics: Impact From The Future

-For this trading strategy, the change in position is equal to the change in execution flow.
-To calculate its P\&L, one needs to integrate (\ref{exeFlowTradingStrategy}).
-Over which time interval?
-One might think this should be in the $\psi^{[\mathrm{maxI}]}$ state with the measure $d\mu={\psi^{[\mathrm{maxI}]}}^2(x(t))\omega(t)dt$, but this measure is localized in the past, and the contribution from $t_{now}$, where we know the future $I$, is small, of order $\Braket{\psi^{[\mathrm{maxI}]}|\psi_0}^2$.
-Based on our previous most successful attempt at a directional indicator (\ref{dirOld}), it is clear that the strategy should be executed over the interval from the spike in $I$ corresponding to $\lambda^{[\mathrm{maxI}]}$ up to $t_{now}$.
-For the two bases we consider, $x=(t-t_{now})/\tau$ and $x=\exp((t-t_{now})/\tau)$ with $\omega=\exp((t-t_{now})/\tau)$, both the infinitesimal time shifts and the partial interval integration preserve the $\omega(t)$ weight and the polynomial basis space.
+When performing the calculations, the situation is simplified by the fact that for the two bases we consider, $x=(t-t_{now})/\tau$ and $x=\exp((t-t_{now})/\tau)$ with $\omega=\exp((t-t_{now})/\tau)$, both the infinitesimal time shifts and the partial interval integration preserve the $\omega(t)$ weight and the polynomial basis space.
 This means that integration and differentiation can be expressed via the same moments (an analogue of integration by parts).
 If there were no $\omega(t)$ weight, this would correspond to plain differentiation and integration operators, but $\omega(t)$ introduces extra terms.
 The integration with weight corresponding to ``since $\psi(x)$ until now'' can be obtained via interval partial integration.
 This transform is analytically known for the two bases we use, see Appendix A of Ref. \cite{malyshkin2022market}.
-Basically, this means that if the value of $f$ in the state $\psi$ is $\Braket{\psi|f|\psi}$, then the value of $f$ in the state ``since $\psi$ untill now'' is $\mathrm{Tr} \rho f$, where the density matrix $\rho$ is calculated from the polynomial $\psi^2$ as described in Appendix A of Ref. \cite{malyshkin2022market}.
+Basically, this means that if the value of $f$ in the state $\psi$ is $\Braket{\psi|f|\psi}$, then the value of $f$ in the state ``since $\psi$ until now'' is $\mathrm{Tr} \rho f$, where the density matrix $\rho$ is calculated from the polynomial $\psi^2$ as described in Appendix A of Ref. \cite{malyshkin2022market}, also see Appendix \ref{MatrixMeasure} below.
 This allows to obtain

 This is essentially a glorified integration by parts: the $f$ in the pure state $\Ket{\psi}$ can be expressed via $df/dt$ in the mixed state $\rho$, which is calculated from $\psi^2$ using an integration-like operation, see Section II ``Basis Selection'' of Ref. \cite{ArxivMalyshkinMuse}, Section II ``Basic Mathematics'' of Ref. \cite{MalMuseScalp}, and Appendix A of Ref. \cite{malyshkin2022market}.